-Academically qualified Chevron employees may earn 25% tuition assistance at USC when pursuing a master’s degree in Petroleum Engineering – Smart Oilfield Technologies (SOFT certificate included), Petroleum Engineering – Geoscience Technologies, or Petroleum Engineering. *25% of tuition only (does not cover books).
+Academically qualified Chevron employees may earn 25% tuition assistance at USC when pursuing one of the following programs: MS in Petroleum Engineering, MS or Graduate Certificate in Petroleum Engineering (Smart Oilfield Technologies), MS in Petroleum Engineering (Geoscience Technologies), or a Graduate Certificate in Petroleum Engineering (Unconventional Resources). *25% of tuition only (does not cover books).

-If pursuing a master’s degree in Petroleum Engineering (SOFT certificate included), 25% of the tuition will be covered by the Petroleum Engineering Department and 75% covered by Chevron.
+If awarded, 25% of the tuition will be covered by the USC Viterbi Petroleum Engineering Department and 75% covered by Chevron.
 Please be sure to review the flyer below and submit your application to be considered as awards are limited.

 Viterbi Squared Program (only DEN@Viterbi alumni eligible)